Iraq crisis: PM urges UK Kurds not to travel to fight IS

 He said the Kurdish authorities had done "very good work" opposing the extremists.

-However, he added: "We want to limit the number of people travelling from here to go to these dangerous parts of the world, whatever they are planning to do."'Focus on aid'
+However, he added: "We want to limit the number of people travelling from here to go to these dangerous parts of the world, whatever they are planning to do."

 The latest Foreign Office advice warns against all travel to large sections of central and northern Iraq, including Irbil, the capital of semi-autonomous Iraqi Kurdistan, as well as to Syria.